dochy-ksti/dochy/readme.md

 *** I'm Not An English Speaker.
 Please Correct My English ***

-Dochy is a static JSON-like data format.

-It can efficiently store "diff" of the data.

-It's designed to implement auto-save, unlimited undo, and applications which want to retain every change of the data, like cloud apps.
+Dochy is a diff-based data management language to implement unlimited undo, auto-save for games, and apps which needs to retain every change, like cloud-apps.

 *[User's Manual](https://github.com/dochy-ksti/dochy/blob/master/dochy_manual/manual/index.md)